Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 The new algorithm of Boolean operations avoids a large number of weak points and limitations presented in the old Boolean operation algorithm.
 It also provides wider range of options and diagnostics.
-The algorithms of Boolean component are fully described in the @ref specification__boolean_1 "Boolean Operations" of boolean operation user guide.
+The algorithms of Boolean component are fully described in the @ref specification__boolean_operations "Boolean Operations" of boolean operation user guide.

 For the Draw commands to perform operations in Boolean component, read the dedicated section @ref occt_draw_bop "Boolean operations commands"